Chessington World of Adventures: Land of the Dragons

-The Rainforest
+Rainforest

-The Rainforest is a small area aimed at families.
+Rainforest is a small area aimed at families.
 Its architecture is recycled from the previous "Toytown" theme, with the original caricatured buildings redressed as African huts.
 Its previous name "Africa" has been home of the Madagascar franchise since opening in 2012.
 In 2020 it was refurbished as The Rainforest with a new mini log flume, River Rafts, relocated from Weymouth Sea Life Centre.

 Wanyama Village & Reserve

 Wanyama Village & Reserve is Chessington's African area in the form of a large animal reserve.
 It has ZUFARI – Ride into Africa! as the key attraction, a safari truck adventure through an undiscovered area of Africa.
 Making up part of the ZUFARI landscape is the Wanayama Village and Reserve, an African themed area of the zoo.
 The ZUFARI field and Wanyama Reserve are used as a backdrop to the Safari Hotel.
 ZUFARI's total size is 22 acres and has flamingos, giraffe, ostrich, Nile lechwe, white rhino, Grevy's zebra, scimitar horned oryx and sitatungas.
 Along the pathways of Zufari are various African-style paintings on fences.
 In the centre of the Wanyama section of ZUFARI is a large faux-stone carving of a lion.
 A winding waterfall runs along its side.
 The area's name was changed in 2020 from ZUFARI to Wanyama Village & Reserve.